 The UAMS Psychiatric Research Institute’s Center for Addiction Services and Treatment (CAST) provides medication-assisted treatment (MAT) to treat opioid use disorders.
 Medication-assisted treatment combines the use of medications (e.g., Suboxone, buprenorphine, Vivitrol, methadone) and individual and group therapy to treat opioid detoxification, withdrawal, and cravings.

-Buprenorphine is used to treat addiction to opioid drugs, including heroin and narcotic painkillers.
-Buprenorphine is in a class of medications called opioid partial agonists, and can prevent withdrawal symptoms when someone stops taking opioids by producing similar effects to these drugs.
+Suboxone/buprenorphine is used to treat addiction to opioid drugs, including heroin and narcotic painkillers.
+Suboxone is an opioid partial agonist and prevents withdrawal symptoms when someone stops taking opioids by producing similar effects to these drugs.

 Download the Center for Addiction Services and Treatment buprenorphine treatment program handbook.
 All of the criteria for admission as well as the details of the program and a fee schedule is available upon request.